FelixKleineBoesing/FruitFlyEmbeddings/README.md

 I want to implement the proposed architecture.
 Instead of word embeddings I will use market baskets to build product embeddings for an online retailer.
 This decision is solely based on the fact, that I do not want so spend ~1 day with training and therefore came up with an use cases that is a lot easier to interpret whiel having the same nature of embeddings.

+### Setup

+Download the dataset from [kaggle](https://www.kaggle.com/puneetbhaya/online-retail) and put it into a directory called "data".

+Install all requirements:

+``
+pip3 install -r requirements.txt
+``